ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-in­
-flicted upon a suffering world, when this ser­
-vice is withheld.
-It is a sad mistake to suppose that, be­
-cause religion lies at last between the soul
-and God, it may be secretly cherished
-without a public avowal.
-Whoever attempts
-it, will live at best a crippled life.
-There
-will be in such a case a large amount of un­
-developed experience, which depends upon
-association and fellowship to draw it forth :
-and the heart that tries to be perfect in its
-loneliness, will find a loss.
-It can never be
-safe to live in contradiction at once of the
-laws of nature and of grace.—S. W. Pres­
-byterian.

 To be Carried in Your Pocket.
 Keep good company or none.
 Never be
 idle.
 If your hand cannot be usefully em­